-History, like many other branches of knowledge, plays an essential part in every developed society.
-History and awareness of the past becomes essential in the maintenance of one's own identity whilst also having the ability to accept others'.
-This course will give opportunities to debate with students the concept of how the past gives meaning to the present.
-It will show how History has been used, abused and misinterpreted by those involved.
-We will understand the significance of key events in the past.
-It will also allow students to question the fragility of History, debating whether historical claims of the truth about events can be seen in the same way as scientific claims; this will allow the History course to delve into deeper Theory of Knowledge based questions.
-History will also question the issues of whether or not the pursuit of historical understanding or maintenance of history can cause harm, division or unity.
+History plays an essential part in every developed society.
+An awareness of the past is essential in the maintenance of one's own identity, whilst also having the ability to accept others' whilst providing opportunities to debate the concept of how the past gives meaning to the present.
+The students become aware of how History has been used, abused and misinterpreted by those involved and develop the ability to question the fragility of History.
+Debates regarding whether historical claims of the truth about events can be seen in the same way as scientific claims; facilitate a link with deeper Theory of Knowledge based questions.